Home / Blog / Save Tab Groups

 Chrome bookmarks bar showing saved tab groups

-Short on time?
+Need a separate backup?
 Chrome can save and sync tab groups, but TabGroup Vault creates independent snapshots you can restore or export.
 Used by 2,000+ people.
 Rated 4.8 stars.

 A current Chrome desktop UI showing a saved tab group being closed and reopened from the bookmarks bar or More > Tab groups menu.